teambit/docs/blog/getting-started-with-bit.md

 }
 ```

-To use our styles on our button we need to import the file and then we can use it by referring to `styles.button` as className.
+To use our styles on our button we need to import the file and then we can use it by referring to `styles.button` as `className`.

 ### Importing the styles